sebsto/amplify-react-workshop/README.md

 ```

 You can follow the progress in the CloudFormation console.
-The above delete most of the resources, but not everything.
-Please manually delete
+The above command deletes most of the resources, but not everything.
+Please manually delete.

-- the S3 bucket used for publishing
+- the 2 S3 buckets used for deployment and for publishing (their names start with `amplifyreactworkshop-YYYYMMDD-`)
-- the dynamodb table
+- the Cloud9 environment (if any)